MayouKurayami/KK_HSceneOptions/README.md

 ## Prerequisites
 - Afterschool DLC
 - Darkness DLC
-- BepInEx 4 and above
+- BepInEx 4 and above (to run it with BepInEx 5 you'd need [BepInEx 4 Patcher](https://github.com/BepInEx/BepInEx.BepInEx4Upgrader), which is included within the HF Patch)

 ## Installation
-- Download the latest **KK_HAutoSets.dll** from [releases](https://github.com/MayouKurayami/KK_HAutoSets/releases).
-- Place **KK_HAutoSets.dll** in BepInEx root folder.
-This is a BepInEx 4 plugin, to run it with BepInEx 5 you'd need [BepInEx 4 Patcher](https://github.com/BepInEx/BepInEx.BepInEx4Upgrader) (Included within HF Patch)
+Download [**KK_HAutoSets.zip** from the latest release](https://github.com/MayouKurayami/KK_HAutoSets/releases) then extract it into your game directory (where the game exe and BepInEx folder are located).
+Replace old files if asked. <br>
+(*KK_HAutoSets.dll* should end up in the root BepInEx directory as it's a BepInEx 4 plugin)

 ## Configurations
 Configurations are located in *config.ini* in the BepInEx root folder, under section **[MK.KK_HAutoSets]**.